A copy of my cv can be found here.

 Areas of Competence Feminism, Practical Reasoning, Logic, Philosophy of Biology

-“On the Causal Efficacy of Natural Selection: A Response to Richards’ Critique of the Standard Interpretation of the Origin” (Studies in History and Philosophy of Biological and Biomedical Sciences 44 (2013) 745–755) link to article
+“On the Causal Efficacy of Natural Selection: A Response to Richards’ Critique of the Standard Interpretation of the Origin” (Studies in History and Philosophy of Biological and Biomedical Sciences 44 (2013) 745–755) link

 Philosophy of Science after Feminism, by Janet A. Kourany.
-Hypatia: A Journal of Feminist Philosophy, October 2012. link to the review
+Hypatia: A Journal of Feminist Philosophy, October 2012. link

 Awards and Honors